-Jan 2015 update: I am finishing work on TrackHSA, a free service to help manage your Health Savings Account.
+Update: Unhappy with my previous record keeping attempts, I created an online software called TrackHSA, a service to help manage your Health Savings Account.
 Track purchases, upload receipts, and record reimbursements for all HSA purchases to help you minimize your taxes and satisfy the IRS.
-Sign up today.

 There are a number of reasons to setup a simple, organized system for maintaining your health savings account records.
 Due to its tax advantaged nature, your HSA has implications for your income taxes, so it is important to keep proper records.
 If – God forbid – you are ever audited by the IRS, you will already have all relevant information at hand.
 Perhaps more importantly, this system allows you to track your unreimbursed qualified medical expenses.
 This ensures you never pay too much in tax while knowing how much you can pull from your HSA, tax-free, in the event of an emergency.

 The major complication with an HSA is the length of time between contribution, spending and reimbursement.
 Depending on your age, you could have 40+ years until you need to provide proof of spending.
 This especially applies if you are young and saving for the long haul.
 For example, if I pay for QME out of pocket at age 25, I may not need to reimburse myself – depending on my financial condition – for that expense until I am 55.
 This is part of the strategy of using your HSA as an ATM.

 Luckily, there are simple cloud-based solutions that can help retain your records.
 I have written TrackHSA just for this application, but you could also use Dropbox or Google Drive to backup any and all information on offsite, secure servers.
 In theory, this is a fail safe and secure way of backing up your HSA receipts.
 I also back up this same information on my external hard drive but this is prone to fail.